 Although your instructor will teach you the physical driving skills to enable you to pass your test, the standard method of learning to drive does little to increase your confidence in your own ability, reduce your nerves on the day, and therefore mentally prepare you for your test; that is why the exercises in this book are so useful.

-Here are the Top Ten reasons for failure according to DSA.Take a few minutes to look through the list and note which ones you identify with.
+Here are the Top Ten reasons for failure according to Driver and Vehicle Standards Agency (DVSA)Take a few minutes to look through the list and note which ones you identify with.
 You may find it helpful to think back to your driving lessons and ask yourself which driving skills your instructor needs to keep practicing with you.
 When you have done this, you will have an accurate idea as to where your strengths and weaknesses lie and, if you haven't done so already, you can then use the relevant exercises and techniques in the book to help you.